Energinet-DataHub/energy-origin/domains/transfer/README.md

       [ApiVersion("20230101")] # <--- Update version number to the annotation
       [Route("api/claim-automation")]
       ```
    - Example: if we have a controller with a post and get endpoint, and you need to create a new version for the GET endpoint, the controller should look like this:
        ```csharp
        [Authorize]
        [ApiController]
        [ApiVersion("20230101")] # <--- Old Version remains the same
-      [ApiVersion("20240101")] # <--- Notice how the new version is added, to indicate that the rest of the endpoints are also in the new version.
+       [ApiVersion("20240101")] # <--- Notice how the new version is added, to indicate that this controller has endppoints for both versions
        [Route("api/claim-automation")]
        public class ClaimAutomationController : ControllerBase
        {
          [ApiVersion("20230101")] # <--- Explicitly state that the old GET endpoint, is to only appear in the old version [HttpGet]
          public async Task<> GetClaimAutomationsOldVersion() # <--- This is the old version of the endpoint.
 It inherits the old version number, since the annotation explicitly states so.
          {
              // ...
          }

          [ApiVersion("20240101")] # <--- Append new version number to the annotation, To indicate that the new GET endpoint is only available in the new version
          [HttpGet]
          public async Task<ActionResult> GetClaimAutomationsNewVersion() # <--- This is the new version of the endpoint.
 It inherits the new version number, since the annotation explicitly states so.
          {
              // ...
          }

          [HttpPost] # <--- Notice how the POST endpoint is not explicitly versioned, this means that it is available in both versions. public async Task<ActionResult<ClaimAutomationDto>> PostClaimAutomation() # <--- This endpoint had no breaking changes, so it is not duplicated, and is available in both versions.
          {
              // ...
          }
        }
        ```

 2. **Deprecation of Old Controllers:**
 If the old endpoint is to be deprecated, the following steps are taken: